awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

     python3 deploy_resources.py -p default

     # Build and start the Greengrass docker container
-    cd ../gg_docker
+    cd ../docker
-    docker pull amazon/aws-iot-greengrass:1.11.3-amazonlinux-x86-64
-    docker-compose build
-    docker-compose up -d
+    docker-compose up

-    # Get the IP address for accessing the Flask docker container once it is operational
-    MY_IP=$(curl -s ifconfig.co)
-    echo "This is the URL to access the Flask Container: http://$MY_IP"
-    # Done!
     ```

-1. At this point, the CloudFormation stack has been deployed and the Greengrass container is running.
+1. At this point, the CloudFormation stack has been deployed and the Greengrass container is running as a fore ground process in the terminal.
 The CloudFormation stack will also trigger an initial deployment of all resources to the Greengrass Core, so the Lambda functions, Stream Manager, and docker containers are also running.

-    Greengrass will start to write files into the `gg_docker/log` directory, and the web interface to the Flask application can be accessed via the returned URL on the _This is the URL to access..._ line above.

 1.  :exclamation: The Docker containers run as the root process in Cloud9 (and other Linux environments).
 If you wish to look at log or deployment files locally, it is easiest to launch another terminal tab and set the user to root:

     ```bash
     sudo su -
-    cd ~ec2-user/environment/aws-iot-greengrass-accelerators/accelerators/stream_manager/gg_docker/
+    cd /home/ec2-user/environment/aws-iot-greengrass-accelerators/v2/base/docker/gg_root/logs
     # You can now cat|more|less|tail files from here
-    tail -F log/system/runtime.log
+    tail -F greengrass.log
     ...
     ```